User-defined rule files and lib libraries¶

 custom_dir = "/usr/local/scheck/custom.rules.d"

-# Optional User-defined Lua library directory, default is the libs directory under the user directory
+# Optional User-defined Lua library directory (cannot use `rule_dir`, default is the libs subdirectory under the user directory)

 custom_rule_lib_dir = "/usr/local/scheck/custom.rules.d/libs"